wrighang/project_01_team_11/README.md

 - Who handled data collection/APU integration
 - Who led the data cleaning and prepping?
 - Who created the visuals?
-Who contrivuted to the write up and documentation?
+- Who contributed to the write up and documentation?

 #  ADDITIONAL TIPS
 1. Clear, Consistent Formatting: Use bullet points, numbered lists, and headers for easy navigation.